How to Make your Workplace Covid Secure

 4. Consider vulnerable workers

 Take time to address which of your employees are vulnerable to Covid-19 and its symptoms.
+This includes elderly people, pregnant women, and those with underlying conditions.

 5. Promote and apply high hygiene standards